One-loop Renormalization of the Type-I Seesaw Model in the On-shell Scheme: Abstract

 \section{Abstract}

-In a previous paper~\cite{Huang:2025ubs}, we have carried out one-loop renormalization of the type-I seesaw model in the modified minimal-subtraction ($\overline{\rm MS}$) scheme.
-In the present one, we continue to renormalize the type-I seesaw model in the on-shell scheme.
-Such an investigation is mainly motivated by the fact that the on-shell scheme has been widely adopted in the renormalization of the standard electroweak theory and implemented for its precision tests.
+In this paper, we continue to carry out the one-loop renormalization of the type-I seesaw model in the on-shell scheme.
+Different from the modified minimal-subtraction ($\overline{\rm MS}$) scheme, such an investigation is mainly motivated by the fact that the on-shell scheme has been widely adopted in the renormalization of the standard electroweak theory and implemented for its precision tests.
 We first specify the physical parameters in the on-shell scheme, and then fix the corresponding counterterms through on-shell renormalization conditions.
 In the presence of massive Majorana neutrinos, we propose a practical method to determine gauge-independent counterterms for the lepton flavor mixing matrix.
 With the explicit counterterms in both the $\overline{\rm MS}$ and on-shell schemes, we establish the matching relations of the electric charge, physical masses and flavor mixing matrix elements between these two schemes.
 Our results in the present and previous papers lay the foundation for precision calculations in the type-I seesaw model.

 \thefootnote{\arabic{footnote}}